 Britt: How so?

 Britt: Wow!
-You must’ve had a lot of practice at that sort of thing!
+You must’ve had a lot of practice!

 Rob: Strangely enough, each time I’ve been to Ohio, I become deathly ill.
 I haven’t figured out what—